This was written by AI

 • rocm/pytorch:rocm6.2_ubuntu22.04_py3.10 – doesn't exist

-The tagging scheme for ROCm Docker images is a complete mess.
-Eventually found one that worked, but then got:
+The tagging scheme for ROCm Docker images is inconsistent.
+Eventually found one that worked, but got:

 1Warning: Python 3.12.3 detected.
 AUTOMATIC1111 was tested on Python 3.10.6.